craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Alchemy/Alchemy Processes & Products.md

 #### Spell Sieve
 > A matrix of shimmering wires on a white-metal cube frame.
 It is connected to a large grey crystal.

 Whenever a creature within 90 feet casts a spell, they make a DC (13 + G) Intelligence Saving Throw.
 If they succeed, they cast the spell as normal.
-Otherwise, the spell is countered, and the Spell Sieve gathers the energy into a charge, which it grants to the connected item, if it is compatible (at your DM's discretion).
+Otherwise, the spell is countered, and the Spell Sieve gathers the energy into a charge, which it grants to the connected item, if it is compatible (at your DM's discretion) and is missing at least one charge.

 **Ingredients**;
 - XXX